numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Budget, Termination Criteria, and Restarts
 ------------------------------------------

+..
+Niko: appart from termination and restarts, we should suggest using maximal budget linear with dimension and increasing with experiments

 We consider the budget, termination criteria, and restarts to be part of the benchmarked algorithm.
 Algorithms with any budget of function evaluations are eligible.
 The choice of termination is a relevant part of the algorithm.